Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - IaaS

 **Explanation:**
-"DaaS" is incorrect.
+DaaS is incorrect.
 Desktop‑as‑a‑Service provides virtual desktops, not directly aligned with DevOps practices.
-"PaaS" is correct.
+PaaS is correct.
 Platform‑as‑a‑Service provides environments for developers to deploy, manage, and scale applications, supporting DevOps workflows.
-"SaaS" is incorrect.
+SaaS is incorrect.
 Software‑as‑a‑Service delivers applications to end users, not development environments.
-"IaaS" is incorrect.
+IaaS is incorrect.
 Infrastructure‑as‑a‑Service provides virtualized hardware but requires more management; less directly tied to DevOps tooling.

 ---